VATSIM-Radar/vatsim-radar/docs/guide/duplicating.md

 In such case, controller is duplicated as-is, excluding **callsign** - this is being changed to target sector.

+## ZDC Potomac Approach Areas

+- Data is hard coded - extending is allowed for DC, MTV, SHD, CHP, and MTV (APP, DEP or CTR)
+- Controller ATIS should include the following text for extending to work
+  - SHD: IAD_APP
+  - CHP: BWI_APP
+  - MTV: DCA_APP
+  - JRV: RIC_APP

+In such case, controller is duplicated as-is, excluding **callsign** - this is being changed to target sector.

 ## Other sector

 Contact us in Discord if you are duplicating your sectors internally, have this system documented, and want to make it work on VATSIM Radar.